 Brauner-Otto’s research in the coming years will focus on labor markets as a key dimension of social context influencing global family change.
-This work is partly funded by an NIH grant to use the Chitwan Valley Family Study to investigate the relationship between female labor force participation and child outcomes in Nepal, a poor country where participation in paid, non-family labor has only recently become widespread.
-Using data from low fertility settings where women’s labor force participation is well established, she will investigate how specific dimensions of work (e.g. job autonomy and security) may influence fertility intentions and behavior, and other aspects of family life.
+This work, funded by SSHRC and NIH, will use the Chitwan Valley Family Study to investigate the relationship between female labor force participation and child outcomes in Nepal, a poor country where participation in paid, non-family labor has only recently become widespread.
+Using data from low fertility settings where women’s labor force participation is well established, she will investigate how specific dimensions of work (e.g. job autonomy and security) may influence child well-being, fertility intentions and behavior, and other aspects of family life.

 Brauner-Otto, Sarah R., Sarah Baird, and Dirgha Ghimire.
 2019.
 “Maternal Employment and Child Health in Nepal: The importance of job type and timing across the child’s first five years.”
 Social Science & Medicine.
 224: 94-105.
 DOI 10.1016/j.socscimed.2019.02.009